hymkor/smake/_README.md

 Same as the UNIX command touch.

+### (getenv "NAME")

+Return the value of the environment variable NAME.
+If it does not exist, return nil.

+### (glob "PATTERN")

+Expand the PATTERN as a wildcard and return them as a list.

 ### (let),(format) and so on

 They are compatible functions with ISLisp.
 See also [hymkor/gmnlisp](https://github.com/hymkor/gmnlisp)